R-Rayburn/FlaskRestAPIs/README.md

  ## Using virtual environment
  - Install virtualenv with the version of pip you would like
    - Note: Might need to run pip install under sudo if not root user.
- - Set python version in env by running _virtualevn venv --python=pythonX.X_
+ - Set python version in env by running _virtualenv venv --python=pythonX.X_
  - Activate with source venv/bin/activate
  - deactivate with _deactivate_